openstack-archive/release-tools/README.rst

 all Launchpad bugs for the RC1 milestone to FixReleased (which means "present in the release branch").

+It supports deliverables with multiple repositories, using an additional parameter to point to the main deliverable (in which case it skips Launchpad update).
 It special-cases oslo-incubator, where it doesn't wait for a tarball to be built.

 Examples: